 OK, it may be stretching things to believe that our products are mere tokens of how we make them feel - it's not like anyone bought a MacBook because their trip to the Genius Bar gave them the warm and fuzzies (although ...)

-But, we are at an age and stage when if you go out of your way to provide a remarkable experience, you are very likely to entice people away from their homes and their devices and into your retail premises.
-This means creating a pleasing aesthetic; dazzling with your product displays; tempting with your specials and features; entertaining with unexpected displays of colour, movement and innovation; and leaving your mark as a shopping destination that will be remembered.
+But, we are at an age and stage where if you go out of your way to provide a remarkable experience, you are very likely to entice people away from their homes and their devices and into your retail premises.
+This means creating a pleasing aesthetic; dazzling with your product displays; tempting with your specials and features; entertaining with unexpected displays of colour, movement, and innovation; and leaving your mark as a shopping destination that will be remembered.

 Retailers today need to see their businesses every much as service-based as they are product-based.